Arteries of the Brain

 The posterior communicating arteries anastomose with the posterior cerebral arteries from the vertebrobasilar system, thus connecting the internal carotid arteries to the vertebrobasilar system to complete the circle of Willis.

 The cerebellum is supplied by the superior cerebellar arteries, anterior inferior cerebellar arteries, and the posterior inferior cerebellar arteries.

 Superior cerebellar arteries: The left and right superior cerebellar arteries are formed just before the basilar artery bifurcates into the posterior cerebral arteries.
-It curls around the upper margin of the pons.
-It supplies the pons, midbrain and superior surface of the cerebellum.
+They curl around the upper margin of the pons, supplying the pons, midbrain and superior surface of the cerebellum.

-Anterior inferior cerebellar arteries: Arise from the basilar artery at the lower part of the pons and pass back on the inferior surface of the cerebellar hemisphere, supplying this surface and the adjacent flocculus.
+Anterior inferior cerebellar arteries: They arise from the basilar artery at the lower part of the pons and pass back on the inferior surface of the cerebellar hemisphere, supplying this surface and the adjacent flocculus.

-Posterior inferior cerebellar artery: this is the largest branch of the vertebral artery.
-It arises ventrally from the vertebral artery, near the lower end of the olive, and spirals back around the medulla below the hypoglossal rootlets and then between the rootlets of the glossopharyngeal nerve and vagus nerve.
-It supplies the choroid plexus of the 4th ventricle, the adjacent part of the medulla and the posterior part of the cerebellar hemispheres, including the inferior cerebellar peduncle.
+Posterior inferior cerebellar arteries: They are the largest branches of the vertebral artery.
+They arise ventrally from the vertebral artery, near the lower end of the olive.
+The arteries spiral back around the medulla below the hypoglossal rootlets and then between the rootlets of the glossopharyngeal nerve and vagus nerve.
+They supply the choroid plexus of the 4th ventricle, the adjacent part of the medulla and the posterior part of the cerebellar hemispheres, including the inferior cerebellar peduncle.

 Arteries of the Brainstem